Exact Regularity and the Cohomology of Tiling Spaces: Introduction and Statement of Results

 Ever since the seminal paper of Anderson and Putnam \cite{AP}, there has been a small industry devoted to computing topological invariants of tiling spaces.
 A key question throughout this effort has been ``what do these invariants actually mean?''
 Put another way, if we determine (say) that the first cohomology of a 1-dimensional tiling space is $\Z[1/2] \oplus \Z$, what does that tell us about the properties of tilings in that space?
 Progress has been made, relating tiling cohomology to gap labeling \cite{BBG}, to deformations of tilings \cite{CS}, and to measures and patch frequencies \cite{Jean-Marc}.
 In this paper we continue this last direction of inquiry and show how the top-dimensional cohomology governs not only patch frequencies over an entire tiling, but the number of appearances of a patch in any finite region.

-The Exact Regularity Property (ERP) was defined in \cite{HPC}.
+Exact regularity was introduced in \cite{HPC}.
 In that paper, we considered one-dimensional substitution tilings with tile lengths chosen according to the left eigenvector of the substitution matrix, where the stretching factor $\lambda$ is a Pisot number of algebraic degree $k$.
-If the rank of the first rational (\v Cech) cohomology of the tiling space is also $k$, then the number of appearances of a patch $P$ in a return word is determined {\em exactly} by the Euclidean length of the return word.
+If the rank of the first rational (\v Cech) cohomology of the tiling space is also $k$, then the number of appearances of a patch $P$ in a return word is determined {\em exactly} by the Euclidean length (in $\R^1$) of the return word.

 The proof never used the condition that $\lambda$ was a Pisot number.
 It did rely on the tiling being 1-dimensional, and on the dimension of $\check H^1$ equaling the algebraic degree of the stretching factor.
-However, it is possible to rework the ERP in much greater generality.
+The point is that, under these conditions, the integer span of the tile lengths is a rank-$k$ free Abelian group, so that specifying the length (in $\R$) of a return word is equivalent to specifying $k$ integers.
+These $k$ integers then determine how many times $P$ appears, up to a boundary term.
+For appropriately chosen return words, the contributions of the two boundaries cancel and we are left with an exact formula.
+Tilings for which this exact formula works are said to have the {\em Exact Regularity Property}, or ERP.

+In this paper we study the situation where the dimension of $\check H^1$ is unrelated to the algebraic degree of the stretching factor, or where the tiling does not come from a substitution at all, or when the tiling is of a higher-dimensional Euclidean space.
+In each of these cases the rank of the top cohomology determines how many integers are needed to keep track of an arbitrary patch $P$ in an arbitrary region $R$ (Theorem \ref{general}).
+The formulas are generally {\em not} exact, but involve correction terms that depend on the boundary of $R$.
+However, this is sufficient to prove estimates on the rate at which the frequency of $P$ approaches its ergodic average (Theorems \ref{ergodic} and \ref{sub-rate}).

+In some cases (e.g., substitution tilings in one dimension, and some special 2-dimensional examples) it is possible to choose a region where the boundary terms vanish.
+This allows us to set constraints on the possible measures of cylinder sets in 1-dimensional substitution tilings (Theorem \ref{cylinder}).

+Let $\bT_0$ be a tiling of $\R^d$ that is translationally finite and repetitive.
+Being translationally finite (also called having finite local complexity) means that there are only a finite number of tile types, up to translation and there are only a finite number of ways that two tiles can meet.
+Being repetitive means that, for every patch $P$, there an $r_P$ such that in every ball of radius $r_P$ there is at least one copy of $P$.
+Note that these assumptions exclude the pinwheel tiling, where tiles point in an infinite number of directions, and all tilings where patterns appear with frequency zero (e.g., a one dimensional tiling with one black tile and infinitely many white tiles).
+It is possible to address the pinwheel tiling, but the techniques are somewhat different.
+See the end of Section \ref{examples}.

+The {\em hull} $\Omega$ of $\bT_0$, also called the tiling space associated with $\bT_0$, is the set of tilings $\bT$ with the property that every patch in $\bT$ is a translate of a patch in $\bT_0$.
+Under the above assumptions, $\Omega$ is a minimal dynamical system with respect to translations and is a compact space, with a metric where two tilings are close if they agree on a big ball centered at the origin, up to a small translation.
+If $\bT$ is in the hull of $\bT_0$, then the hull of $\bT$ is the same as the hull of $\bT_0$.
+For this reason, we usually speak of a minimal tiling space $\Omega$, rather than the hull of any one particular tiling.